 More about naming an award

-The Koestler Trust has been running the awards programme for offenders, secure patients and detainees for 50 years.
+The Koestler Trust has been running the awards programme for offenders, secure patients and detainees for over 50 years.

 The aims of the awards include: